iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • I dislike the fact that we forget what we don't use on a daily basis and have to put lot of effort to remember it again.

 • I don't value the statement that everything in limited amount is ok.
 This is not true.

+• I don't value the statement that we learn the most by interacting with the world or practicals.
+This is not true.